 But any artists in the visual arts or other performance-based arts that have an interest in taking chances are welcomed in.
-Thus, for example, he has worked recently with Shinichi Iova Koga and his dance group inkBoat; he is at the beginning of a relationship with We Players, a very cool theater company in the Bay Area, and is into ongoing work with Korean performance artist and vocalist Dohee Lee.
+Thus, for example, he has worked with Shinichi Iova Koga and his dance group inkBoat; he and Rova have collaborated with We Players, a very cool theater company in the Bay Area, and has toured and recorded with Korean performance artist and vocalist Dohee Lee.

 Rova Saxophone Quartet: Since 1978, Ochs's professional activities have been primarily centered around the Rova Saxophone Quartet, (www.rova.org) which has made over thirty-five European tours plus numerous concerts throughout the U.S. and Canada, as well as recording over 30 CDs/LPs as a quartet and/or in collaboration with other artists.
-Ochs has created roughly two dozen compositions for saxophone quartet as well as other pieces for Rova in larger ensembles, many of which are recorded, and some of which were commissioned by Chamber Music America/Doris Duke Foundation and Meet the Composer.
-He has been acting executive director of Rova:Arts since 1988.
-A recent concert video and accompanying documentary on the making of “Electric Ascension” recorded at 2012 Guelph Jazz Festival will be screened at film festivals in 2014.
+Ochs has created roughly two dozen compositions for saxophone quartet as well as other pieces for Rova within larger ensembles, many of which are recorded, and some of which were commissioned by Chamber Music America/Doris Duke Foundation and Meet the Composer.
+He has been executive director of Rova:Arts since 1988.
+A recent concert video and accompanying documentary on the making of “Electric Ascension” recorded at 2012 Guelph Jazz Festival was screen at film festivals in 2014, and released by Rogue Art in 2016.
 Samples of the two films: CLICK HERE

 Ochs has composed some 2 dozen compositions for saxophone quartet as well as many other pieces for sax quartet plus large ensembles; he has also composed for mixed ensembles (see groups mentioned in previous paragraph).
 His 2001 composition for saxophone quartet, a thirty-minute piece entitled Certain Space, was commissioned by Chamber Music America / Doris Duke Foundation, and he was twice previously commissioned by Commissioning Music USA / Meet the Composer Fund.
 In 1995 he was commissioned by city of Antwerp, Belgium to compose a piece for 2 pianos, 2 basses, Rova Sax Quartet and the members of Room; entitled The Secret Magritte, it featured Marilyn Crispell and Chris Brown on pianos and Lisle Ellis and Barry Guy on basses and was released on the Black Saint label a year later.
 In 1993 he was commissioned by Saalfelden Jazz Festival to write music for 8 saxophonists, also later released on Black Saint as “Figure 8.”
 He composed the music for the film Letters Not About Love which won best documentary film award at the 1998 South by Southwest Film Festival.
 His monograph on "Strategies for Structured Improvisation" was published in 1999 as part of the book Arcana, the initial collection of composers' writings edited by John Zorn (Granary Press, New York).
 He has also composed for theater and one video play.